OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 Rather than calling this DevSecOps or DevSecCompOps, we can call it DevOps because everything that relates to software fitness is part of DevOps.

 The non-DevOps way is for stability to be an afterthought and compliance to be an ominous late reaction to an upcoming audit.
-The DevOps way is to make these part of the daily work, automate as much as possible, and deliver the outcome of compliance instead of the frantic output of audit theatre.
+The DevOps way is to make these part of the daily work, automate as much as possible, and deliver the outcome of compliance instead of the frantic output of audit theater.

 It's about being safe and secure, not looking safe and secure.